Crusader (train): Naming

-The decline and end of the Crusader
+Decline

 In the early 1950s, the streamlined steam locomotives were replaced by General Motors EMD FP7 diesel electric locomotives.
 Passenger business was declining for the Reading as it was for all railroads at the time.
 For cost saving, in 1962 the stainless steel Crusader trainset was sold to the Canadian National Railway.
 The Crusader then began operating with the smooth-sided cars originally made for the Reading's other upscale Philadelphia–Jersey City train, the Wall Street.
 By the mid-1960s, the Crusader and Wall Street were the only Reading Railroad trains operating beyond West Trenton north to Bound Brook.

 In May 1967, the Aldene Plan went into effect; this closed the Jersey City Communipaw Terminal and diverted trains to Newark Penn Station, thus adding 13 minutes to the commuter going to Wall Street.
 The trains could not go beyond Newark Penn Station to New York Penn Station because diesel-powered trains were not permitted in the Pennsylvania Railroad's Hudson North River Tunnels.
 Locomotive-hauled service soon ended and was replaced by two self propelled Budd Rail Diesel Cars.
 Deteriorating track and additional stops to the prior Crusader schedule caused the length of the Philadelphia-Newark trip to increase from its 90 minutes to 110 minutes.

 This passenger service, like many former Reading and CNJ lines, was eventually subsidized by SEPTA and New Jersey Transit.
 In the early 1980s, SEPTA began cutting back its diesel-powered lines in preparation for the opening of the electric-only Philadelphia Center City Commuter Connection that tied together the former Reading Terminal and the Pennsylvania Railroads Suburban Station tracks.
 Through service from Philadelphia to Newark ended on July 30, 1981; SEPTA continued hourly commuter trains on its electric West Trenton Line, with a connection to a once-daily, weekday-only diesel powered West Trenton to Newark shuttle.
 This service ended on December 3, 1982, when the NJ Transit shuttle made its final trip due to poor ridership and a budget deficit.
 The trip served 290 daily passengers and cost $319,000 annually to run.
 NJT has explored restoring the service as its own West Trenton Line.

 Two of the train's original five cars survive.
 An observation car is in the collection of the Railroad Museum of Pennsylvania at Strasburg, Pennsylvania.
 The other observation car was in service as part of the Spirit of Washington Dinner Train in Washington state until 2007, and is now part of the passenger car fleet of Iowa Pacific Holdings.